microsoft/azure-puppet/cli_tools.md

 <h2 id="viewing-existing-instances">Viewing existing virtual machines</h2>

 <p><a href="http://www.windowsazure.com/en-us/services/virtual-machines/" target="_blank">Virtual Machines</a> are on-demand, scalable compute platforms that allow your business to meet its growing needs.
-Simply choose your compute configuration and system image and give your systems full obility by transferring your virtual hard disks between on-premises and the cloud.</p>
+Simply choose your compute configuration and system image and give your systems full ability by transferring your virtual hard disks between on-premises and the cloud.</p>

 <p>Let's start by finding out about the currently running virtual machine instances.
 You do this by running the <code>puppet azure_vm list</code> command.</p>